Anwarsaeed1/MTS-invoices-/README.md

 - All repository implementations can be substituted without breaking the application
 - `FlexibleCustomerRepository` works with any database adapter seamlessly
 - Different database adapters can be swapped without changing repository code
-- Same repository works with SQLite, MySQL, MongoDB, Redis, Neo4j, etc.
+- Same repository works with SQLite, MySQL, MongoDB, etc.

 #### 4. **Interface Segregation Principle (ISP)**
 - Interfaces are specific to client needs
 - `CustomerRepositoryInterface` extends `RepositoryInterface` with customer-specific methods
 - `ExportStrategyInterface` focuses only on export operations
+- `DatabaseAdapterInterface` abstracts only database operations

 #### 5. **Dependency Inversion Principle (DIP)**
 - High-level modules depend on abstractions, not concretions